uJFalkez/LateX-Expressions/README.md

 It's essentially a local socket at `http://localhost:8501/listener/<user_key>`.
 You can `POST` LaTeX expressions to this endpoint to render them inside the app in real-time.

-For usage examples, refer to: `<link>`.
+For usage examples, refer to [this example](https://github.com/uJFalkez/LateX-Expressions/blob/main/Usage%20Examples/listener_example1.py).
 It’s pretty straightforward to use!

 ## 📢 Notes
 Internally, it's quite difficult to lose data.
 In the worst-case scenario (e.g. a crash), restarting the app should restore all previously saved expressions.